When is the Right Time to Sell My Business?

 You could receive an unsolicited offer from another competitor.
 Or you might realize that the current economic climate is advantageous to sell.

 Five Reasons It Might Be Time to Sell Your Business:

-1. Your business is performing poorly
+1. Your business performance is declining

 “If your company is not getting the traction it needs to be really successful, the faster you can move on, the better for everyone involved.”